thoom/dbm/README.md

  * __table__: The name of the table the manager, um, manages.
 If this field is not populated, the manager will set it based on the class's name.

-To use with Silex, I recommend using the Thoom\\Silex\\DbServiceProvider.
+To use with Silex, I recommend using the `Thoom\Provider\DbServiceProvider`.
 This will create an object reference to the ManagerFactory, which is explained in detail below.
 However, to use the manager generically in a Silex _controller_:

     $app->get('/user/{primary_key}', function($primary_key) use ($app)